fbpx

 Investing a little of time and money before the snow flies will save you the joyless task of attempting to melt or remove ice dams once they’ve formed on your roof.

-If you have any questions or could use some assistance with your calculations, feel free to reach out to at http:www.koopmanlumber.com or visit one of our conveniently located retail stores.
+If you have any questions or could use some assistance with your calculations, feel free to reach out to at to us or visit one of our conveniently located retail stores.
 Our friendly and helpful staff have the knowledge and experience to equip you with all of the supplies and know-how you’ll need for this important home maintenance job.

 Search The Blog